New pope's views, from tango, to art, to gay marriage

 "He can't stand waste.
 He says there are children in Argentina in the favelas; he is always thinking of them," she told La Stampa daily in an interview.

-On art: "My favourite painting?
+On art: "My favorite painting?
 The White Crucifixion by Chagall," he told Ambrogetti and Rubin.
 Chagall painted the picture in 1938, and it depicts scenes of Jewish suffering around Jesus on the cross.

 (Reporting By Catherine Hornby; Editing by Will Waterman)